 Overall squash has been found to be able to help strengthen the immune system, improve the quality of eye sight, build strong bones, protect against heart disease, and even help to prevent cancer.

-Delicious Recipes Featuring Winter Squash:
+Delicious Recipes Featuring Winter Squash

-Carrots are a delicious staple in the homes of many, and with good reason!
+Carrots are a delicious staple in the homes of many, and with good reason.

-Beta-carotene an in the body into vitamin A, an important nutrient that can help to improve the quality of eye sight.
+Beta-carotene an in the body into vitamin A, an important nutrient that can help to improve the quality of eyesight.
 They are also rich in vitamin C, K, B8, folate, iron, copper, potassium and manganese.

-Cabbage & Cauliflower
+Winter Cabbage & Cauliflower

 Both cabbage and cauliflower are making big comebacks in today’s modern food scene.
 These days people use cauliflower to make just about anything, including cauliflower rice and even cauliflower pizza crust!